Singita Ebony Lodge

 Scale of 90-100

-Refined riverside enclave comprising 12 suites.
-Decorated in contemporary and indigenous styles, expansive air-conditioned rooms promote the feeling of proximity to nature with glass and canvas walls, animal-print fabrics, outsize wildlife photography and African artifacts.
-Marble baths provide tubs and indoor-outdoor showers; private observation decks offer plunge pools.
-Public areas feature a black-and-white color scheme and include a pool, spa, gym, magnificent lounge and library.
+This refined riverside enclave consists of 12 suites.
+Decorated in contemporary and indigenous styles, expansive air-conditioned rooms promote the feeling of proximity to nature with glass and canvas walls, animal-print fabrics, outsize wildlife photography and private observation decks with plunge pools.
+Public areas feature a pool, a spa, a gym, a magnificent lounge and a library.
 Sumptuous modern-African cuisine, complemented by a notable wine cellar, is served in a candlelit dining room or beneath the stars.
-Game drives in open Land Rovers; also guided safari walks.
-Villa with two suites, living area, swimming pool and private guide, vehicle, chef and butler also available.
+Activities offered include game drives in open Land Rovers and guided safari walks.
+A villa with two suites, a living area, a swimming pool, a private guide, a vehicle, a chef and a butler is also available.

 Read the full review from our editors.